SAT Math Practice Drills — Free & Organized by Topic

 Can I use a calculator on the SAT Math section?

 Yes.
-The Digital SAT allows calculator use for the entire Math section — both modules.
+The Digital SAT allows calculator use for the entire Math section, both modules.
 Desmos is built into the Bluebook testing app, and you can also bring a separate approved handheld calculator.
-You should bring one — the two tools serve different purposes, and having both gives you more options on test day.
+You should bring one, since the two tools serve different purposes and having both gives you more options on test day.
 Desmos is particularly useful for graphing functions, solving systems of equations visually, and checking answers.
-That said, knowing how to set problems up is still essential — no calculator helps if you don’t understand what you’re solving.
+That said, knowing how to set problems up is still essential; no calculator helps if you don’t understand what you’re solving.

 How does the adaptive scoring work on the Digital SAT?

 The Digital SAT uses a two-stage adaptive design.
 Module 1 is the same for all test-takers.
 Based on how you perform on Module 1, you’re routed to either a higher-difficulty or lower-difficulty Module 2.
-Students who score well on Module 1 and receive a harder Module 2 typically have access to the highest score range — so a difficult Module 2 is actually a positive sign.
-That said, what matters isn’t just which module you get; it’s how you perform within it.
-Don’t panic if Module 2 feels harder — that’s exactly what should happen if you’re on track for a strong score.
+Students who score well on Module 1 and receive a harder Module 2 typically have access to the highest score range, so a difficult Module 2 is actually a positive sign.
+That said, the module you get matters less than how you perform within it.
+Don’t panic if Module 2 feels harder; that’s exactly what should happen if you’re on track for a strong score.

 What is a good SAT Math score?